STORY Osaka Shopping Guide Your inside guide on where to shop

 From deluxe department stores to independent boutiques, shopping in Japan is a national pastime, and Osaka is no exception

-Historically a city of merchants and flourishing trade, Osaka can be roughly demarcated into two areas—the north and the south.
+Historically a city of merchants and flourishing trade, Osaka can be roughly demarcated into two areas—"kita" (north) and "minami" (south).
 Divided by the Yodogawa River and connected via Midosuji Boulevard, its shopping districts encompass world-class department stores, shopping malls, specialized shopping streets, niche areas and stand-alone boutiques.

 Deluxe department stores